lsaffre/north/docs/tutorials/catalog/index.rst

 Where to go next
 ----------------

-One detail is missing to make North's multi-linguale fields usable in a normal Django project: a possibility to integrate these variable fields into your Admin form.
+One detail is missing to make North's multi-lingual fields usable in a normal Django project: a possibility to integrate these variable fields into your Admin form.